ucbds-infra/otter-grader/docs/command-line.md

 * nb2pdf
 * otter-grader

-If you require any packages not listed above, or among the dependencies of any packages above, you should create a requirements.txt file _containing only those packages_ and pass the path to this file to the `-r` flag.
+If you require any packages not listed above, or among the dependencies of any packages above, you should create a requirements.txt file _containing only those packages_.
+If this file is created in the working directory (i.e. `./requirements.txt`), then Otter will automatically find this file and include it.
+If this file is not at `./requirements.txt`, pass its path to the `-r` flag.

-For example, continuining the example about with the package SymPy, I would create a requirements.txt
+For example, continuining the example above with the package SymPy, I would create a requirements.txt

 ```
 | grading